anirudhkm/anirudhkm.github.io/others/photography.md

 ### [Click here to see my works](https://www.instagram.com/anirudhkm)

-Another inspiration would be my mother, she has almost captured my entire childhood with photos.
+Another inspiration comes from my mother, she has captured my entire childhood with photos.
 Whenever, I see these photos, my heart smiles.
-So to keep memories physically, I love photography!